kedro-org/kedro/docs/source/hooks/common_use_cases.md

         }
 ```

-And finally, don't forget to add the hook to your `settings.py` file
+And finally, don't forget to add the hook to your `settings.py` file:

 ```python
 from my_project.hooks import AzureSecretsHook